Drake Batherson: Professional

+International play

+Batherson was selected to play for Canada's national junior team at the 2018 World Junior Ice Hockey Championships.
+At the tournament, he broke out offensively, leading the team in goal scoring and came second in the tournament overall behind American Kieffer Bellows.
+He scored two goals in the quarterfinals as Canada beat Switzerland 8–2 and then followed that with a hat trick against Czechia in the semifinal 7–2 victory.
+In the gold medal game, he set up Tyler Steenbergen's game-winning goal in a 3–1 victory over Sweden.

+He was invited to Canada's senior team for the 2022 IIHF World Championship.
+In the quarterfinals against Sweden, Batherson scored the winning goal in overtime.
+In the semifinal game versus Czechia, he recorded two assists.
+Canada advanced to the final, in which they lost to Finland 4–3, earning the silver medal.

 Personal life

 Batherson has strong family ties to the Senators.
 He is the son of Norm Batherson, a former professional player who once played for the Ottawa organization with the Prince Edward Island Senators and the Thunder Bay Senators.
 His uncle Dennis Vial played several seasons with Ottawa in the 1990s and was one of the NHL's most frequent fighters over that time.

 Though he grew up in Germany and Canada, Batherson was born in Fort Wayne, Indiana while his father played for the Fort Wayne Komets, and thus he possesses dual Canadian/US citizenship.
 Early on, he honed his hockey skills in Germany, where his father played seven seasons of pro hockey with four different teams after his North American career had ended.
 He was then raised in New Minas, in the Annapolis Valley region of western Nova Scotia, where the family settled after his father retired from professional hockey in 2006.

-Batherson's sister Mae was drafted in the sixth round of the 2024 PWHL draft by PWHL Minnesota.
+Batherson's sister Mae was drafted in the sixth round of the 2024 PWHL draft by the Minnesota Frost.
 His great uncle is Canadian Juno Award-nominated musician Matt Minglewood.